 One of the most interesting things about the Cairo City Center neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 71.4% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.8% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Cairo City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
+In addition, the Cairo City Center neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Cairo City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Cairo City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.